openstack-infra/zuul/doc/source/admin/quick-start.rst

 -------------------

 Zuul is now running with a basic :term:`check` and :term:`gate` configuration.
+Now is a good time to take a look at Zuul's web interface.
+Visit http://localhost:9000/t/example-tenant/status to see the current status of the system.
+It should be idle, but if you leave this page open during the following steps, you will see it update automatically.

 We can now begin adding Zuul configuration to one of our :term:`untrusted projects<untrusted-project>`.
 Start by cloning the `test1` project which was created by the setup script.

 .. code-block:: shell